Vinaypnaidu/YetAnotherHadoop/README.md

 ### Implementation details
 The Heartbeat functionality is implemented using UDP client-server model.
 After every `sync_period` seconds, the datanodes send a message to the primary namenode.
 The primary namenode also sends the heartbeat to secondary namenode every `sync_period` seconds.
 The secondary namenode periodically performs backup of the primary namenode metadata files every `sync_period` seconds.
 Data will be persistent.
 When a file is written to DFS, replication will be performed according to the size of the file, `block_size` and `replication_factor`.

-The deletion of replicas when `rm <filename>` command is executed and the implementation of datanodes as servers is yet to be implemented.
+The deletion of replicas when `rm <filename>` command is executed and the implementation of datanodes as servers is yet to be done.